 Distinguished Lecture Series

-The Honors College sponsors and presents Boise State University’s Distinguished Lecture Series.
-Twice a year, the Series brings eminent speakers to Boise State from the realm of politics, academics, and humanitarian activism to promote the discussion of important issues.
+In partnership with the Institute for Advancing American Values, the Honors College sponsors Boise State University’s Distinguished Lecture Series.
+Twice a year, the series brings eminent speakers to Boise State from the realm of politics, academics, and humanitarian activism to promote the discussion of important issues.

 - Antony J. Blinken: Former Deputy Secretary of State